Shopify is a hugely successful e-commerce platform that makes it easy to launch and market an online store.

 What Makes It Different

 Shopify offers plenty of features that are on par with many of its competitors.
-What makes the platform stand out is the ease-of-use, which makes it a suitable platform for complete novices to the world of websites and online selling.
+What makes the platform stand out is the ease-of-use.
+Complete novices to the world of websites and online selling will be able to handle Shopify selling.

 Lastly, the ability to hire one of the company’s experts for help sets it apart and allows you to get specialized help without a high price tag.